Want our top 10 essential dessert recipes?

 I’m sure you know a craft genius.
 It’s like they have this magic ability to take paper and some paint, and turn it into something you think you’d only see in a movie set.

 Katie and I would make a good team.
 While I’m getting the octopus cupcakes ready, she’d already have gigantic octopi hanging from the ceiling and an under the sea mural painted on the wall.
-I foresee a new family business in our future :)
+I foresee a new family business in our future :) These octopus cupcakes were actually so fun to make!

 If you’re planning an under the sea or ocean party, you’re in luck!
 This week we’ll be sharing three cute under the sea themed party recipes!
 All of our recipes are things you can recreate at home.
 No need to pay big bucks for cute themed treats when you can learn how to make them yourself!